 The challenge of risk management is for it to be location specific, taking into consideration the type and location of traffic and how it changes as a result of proposed traffic increases.
 The proposed RMM scenarios evaluated herein were in part informed by evaluated changes in risk for the four What-If Scenarios.
 Comparing evaluated delta change risk reductions for the RMM scenario using the VTRA 2010 model, it was concluded that for 9 out of the 11 RMM scenario's delta change reductions were larger than the delta change reductions evaluated for the low year bench mark/sensitivity scenarios.
-Hence, it is concluded that for 9 out of these 11 RMM scenarios these risk reductions be deemed significant and be considered for POTENTIAL risk mitigation measure for implementation should any of the three What-If Scenario's, or any combination thereof, come in effect.
+Hence, it is concluded that for 9 out of these 11 RMM scenarios these risk reductions be deemed significant and be considered POTENTIAL risk mitigation measures for implementation should any of the three What-If Scenario's, or any combination thereof, come in effect.

 One must realize that risk does not necessarily disappear when mitigated locally, but tends to migrate as evidenced by some waterway zones experiencing increases in risk when other waterway zones are targeted for risk reductions.
-This is in large part a result of a maritime transportation system being dynamic, where a small traffic perturbation can precipitate traffic behavior changes in the future.
+This is in large part a result of a maritime transportation system being a dynamic system, where a small traffic perturbation can precipitate traffic behavior changes in the future.
 Such mitigations are preferably avoided in a sound risk management strategy, but some risk migration may be inevitable.
 To still achieve risk reduction across the VTRA study area, we believe that the question "which risk mitigation measure should one implement?" is not the right question to ask, but rather one should ask oneself "which portfolio of risk mitigation measures should one implement".
 A trial RMM portfolio scenario analysis was conducted utilizing the VTRA 2010 model which resulted in a by enlarge across the board risk reduction across the various waterway zones considered in the VTRA study area.
-Most importantly, evaluated POTENTIAL accident frequencies after the implementation of the trial RMM portfolio on top of the Combined What-If Scenario, that assumes all three expansion scenario are in effect, were lower than evaluated base case accident frequencies.
-Evaluated POTENTIAL oil losses, on the other hand, were still evaluated at a higher level than the base case 2010 year.
-This leads us to the conclusion that while POTENTIAL risk increases as a result of What-If Scenario be deemed significant, we do believe that most of those risk increases can be mitigated utilizing a well designed RMM portfolio.
+Most importantly, evaluated POTENTIAL accident frequencies after the implementation of the trial RMM portfolio on top of the Combined What-If Scenario (T), that assumes all three expansion scenario are in effect simultaneously, were lower than evaluated Base Case (P) POTENTIAL accident frequencies.
+Evaluated POTENTIAL oil losses for the Combined What-If Scenario (T), on the other hand, were still evaluated at a higher level than the Base Case 2010 year.
+This leads us to the conclusion that while evaluated POTENTIAL risk increases as a result of the What-If Scenarios be deemed significant, we do believe that most of those risk increases can be mitigated utilizing a well designed RMM portfolio.

 In testament to the Puget Sound Harbor Safety Committee stated objective of instilling a safety culture within the Puget Sound maritime community, 4 out of the 11 suggested RMM scenario's involved risk mitigation measures that are currently under consideration or have been partially implemented.
-The evaluation of these RMM Scenarios was enacted on the 2010 base case year.
+The evaluation of these RMM Scenarios in the VTRA 2010 model was enacted on the

+2010 Base Case year.
 Subsequent analyses evaluated delta change reductions in risk for these RMM scenarios that exceed the delta change reduction in risk evaluated for the historical low year bench mark/sensitivity analysis scenario.
 Hence, even if none of the three individual What-If scenarios come in effect, it is recommended that these risk mitigation measures be considered for across the board implementation in the VTRA study area.